chocolate-doom/chocolate-doom/README.md

-# Chocolate-Doom Plus Plus
+# Sprinkled Doom

-Welcome to the official Chocolate-Doom Plus Plus!
+Welcome to the official Sprinkled Doom!

 This project is a fork of Chocolate-Doom that aims to implement the ability to raise or decrease the static limits according to Doom+ or Doom v1.2 respectively.